 Experiencing abuse as a child has a significant impact on an adult’s quality of life.
-The result is often damaging, and raises a number of questions for general practitioners, such as the complexity of diagnosis, and types of available treatments.
-Psychedelic-assisted therapy, in the right context and with the right support, can help a person free themselves from the dark memories.
+The result is often damaging, and raises a number of questions for general practitioners, such as the complexity of the diagnosis and types of available treatments.
+Psychedelic-assisted therapy, in the right context and with the right support, can help a person free themselves from dark memories and past traumas.

 Sadly, many children experience situations such as the death of a parent or a close family member, violence or accidents, abuse, or debilitating childhood illnesses.

 Childhood trauma is defined as a traumatic experience that threatens injury and death, or causes terror at the time it occurs.
 Traumatic events include abuse (sexual and physical), violence (domestic and school), natural and human disasters.

 According to the American Psychological Association of PTSD and Trauma in Children and Adolescents (APA), more than two-thirds of children report experiencing a traumatic event by the age of 16.
 39- 85 percent of children witness community violence, and 25-43 percent are exposed to sexual abuse.
 In 2018 around 1,770 children died of abuse and neglect, which is higher by 0.4 percent than similar statistics recorded in 2014.